6 Web Design Company Techniques That Increase Conversions

 What is a flat design you ask?
 Until the advent of shopping with mobile phones, web designers would pack web pages with all kinds of motion graphics and whiz-bang tricks to get people to watch.
 Unfortunately, those gimmicks take bandwidth and time to load, which is a deal-breaker for mobile online shoppers.
 Flat design uses a minimalist approach to a page setup and graphics.
 There are no 3-D border effects, so the images look flat, hence the name.

-Clean web design works because it loads fast, and people can quickly find what they are looking for without clutter.
+Clean web design works best because it loads fast, and people can quickly find what they are looking for without clutter.

 3. Mobile Optimization is Mandatory

 Optimizing the site for mobile is critical to staying in business.
 Since Google instituted a new algorithm of mobile-first indexing, your website’s rank depends on how well it works on mobile devices.
 Beyond that, it just makes sense given that 40% of the British and 36% of the U.S. population shop with their phones.

 Also known as responsive web design, it serves identical content to mobile and desktop users using a fluid grid that automatically adapts to the size of a user's screen.
 It allows for a seamless shopping experience no matter what device a shopper uses.

 4. Crystal Clear Calls to Action